What to Do in London for 6 Days: A Comprehensive Guide

 Day 6: Iconic Landmarks and Shopping

-From there, cross the River Thames and head to the London Eye, the world’s tallest cantilevered observation wheel.
-Take a ride in one of the glass capsules and enjoy panoramic views of the city.
+From there, cross the River Thames and head to the London Eye-the Guinness World Record holder for world’s tallest cantilevered observation wheel.
+Ride in one of the latter and overlook the city while riding in the enclosed glass capsule.

 Conclusion